Anam1980/Maze_Solver_App/README.md

 * The Java application which provides the shortest solution path in a maze from start to the destination.
 * It utilizes Depth Force Search (DFS) algorithm for solution path.
-* The app provides Graphical User Interface for visualizing the maze and the solution.
+* The app provides Graphical User Interface using Java Swing for visualizing the maze and the solution.

 ## USAGE
 * Simply, open the project in your preffered IDE.